 Introduction

-In this blog, we'll look at how the scheme functions, its advantages for exporters, and practical tips to maximize its potential, so you can invest, produce on a large scale, and remain competitive in the world.
+In this blog, we look at how the scheme works, its advantages for exporters, and practical tips to maximise its potential, so you can invest, produce at scale, and stay competitive globally.

 What is the Export Promotion Capital Goods (EPCG) scheme?